advanced-stack/py-llm-core/README.md

 - describe arbitrary tasks for the LLM to perform (translation, ...)

-The current version supports OpenAI API through the `openai` package.
+The latest version supports OpenAI, LLaMA and Mistral AI models.

 ![](./assets/example-cove.jpg)

 ## Changelog

+- 1.3.0: Support for LLaMA based models (llama, llama2, Mistral Instruct)
-- 1.2.0: Chain of density prompting implemented
+- 1.2.0: Chain of density prompting implemented with OpenAI
-- 1.1.0: Chain of Verification implemented
+- 1.1.0: Chain of Verification implemented with OpenAI
 - 1.0.0: Initial version

 ### How to install